Factbox: Obama, Romney to square off in presidential debates

-WASHINGTON President Barack Obama and Republican rival Mitt Romney will spar over whose vision is best for boosting the U.S. economy and navigating thorny foreign issues among other topics during three debates before the November 6 election.
+President Barack Obama and Republican rival Mitt Romney will spar over whose vision is best for boosting the U.S. economy and navigating thorny foreign issues among other topics during three debates next month ahead of the November 6 election.

-Vice President Joe Biden will also face Republican vice presidential nominee Paul Ryan, a Wisconsin congressman known for his conservative budget proposals.
+Vice President Joe Biden will also face Republican vice-presidential nominee Paul Ryan, a Wisconsin congressman known mainly for his conservative budget proposals.

-Below are key facts about the widely anticipated debates, the first of which is next Wednesday.
-The encounters will each be moderated by a journalist and will air from 9 p.m. to 10:30 p.m.
-EDT.
+Below are key facts about the widely watched debates, which will each be moderated by a journalist and aired from 9 p.m. to 10:30 p.m. eastern time, according to the Commission on Presidential Debates (CPD), the non-partisan sponsor.

 FIRST PRESIDENTIAL DEBATE